vincentx/honegger/README.md

 honegger
 ========
-Honegger is designed for HTML5 online editor, you can try at http://vincentx.github.io/honegger/
+Honegger is a HTML5 online editor, you can try at http://vincentx.github.io/honegger/ (please wait a little bit for loading...)